RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 	this script changes the working directory to the user's home directory (/root) using 'cd'

 3-listfiles:
-	this script displays the content list of the current directory in a long format using 'ls -l'
+	this script displays the contents list of the current directory in a long format using 'ls -l'

+4-listmorefiles:
+	this script displays the contents list of the current directory including hidden files in a long format using 'ls -la'